 Gender stereotypes persist as a part of our days and development.
 They create limits for all children, teens and care givers, no matter what their gender is, impacting how we relate to ourselves and others, plus the kinds of opportunities we believe are available.
 Understandings of how we can help change those stereotypes are evolving rapidly as we reflect upon the social and historical contexts in which we understand gender.
 Gender Spectrum is pleased to partner with the National PTA to provide resources for parents who are interested in learning more about gender.

-We also recommend check out the book Our School Garden that explores how the garden is much more than activities outdoors: making school garden stone soup, writing Found Poems and solving garden riddles, getting involved in community projects such as Harvest Day, food bank donations, and spring plant sales.
+We also recommend family reading of the book Our School Garden that explores how the garden is much more than activities outdoors: making school garden stone soup, writing Found Poems and solving garden riddles, getting involved in community projects such as Harvest Day, food bank donations, and spring plant sales.
 Each season creates a new way to learn, explore and make friends.